 The MLME shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME of the disassociation.

-Upon receiving the MLME-DISASSOCIATE.indication primitive, if Management Frame Protection was not negotiated when the PTKSA(s) were created, the SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None).
+Upon receiving the MLME-DISASSOCIATE.indication primitive, the SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None).

-If the reason code indicates a configuration or parameter mismatch as the cause of the disassociation, the STA shall not attempt to associate or reassociate with the AP until the configuration or parameter mismatch has been corrected.
+If the reason code indicates a configuration or parameter mismatch as the cause of the disassociation, the SME shall not attempt to associate or reassociate with the AP until the configuration or parameter mismatch has been corrected.

-If the reason code indicates the STA was disassociated for a reason other than configuration or parameter mismatch, the STA shall not attempt to associate or reassociate with the AP until a period of 2 s has elapsed.
+If the reason code indicates the STA was disassociated for a reason other than configuration or parameter mismatch, the SME shall not attempt to associate or reassociate with the AP until a period of 2 s has elapsed.

 AP disassociation initiation procedure

+The SME shall issue an MLME-DISASSOCIATE.request primitive that includes an appropriate Reason Code as defined Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).

-Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP’s MLME shall disassociate a STA using the following procedure:
+Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP shall disassociate a STA using the following procedure:

 If the state for the STA is State 3 or State 4, the AP shall send a Disassociation frame to the STA.

-The AP shall indicate the appropriate reason code for the STA disassociation as defined in Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).

 The state for the STA shall be set to State 2, if it was not State 1.

 The MLME shall issue an MLME-DISASSOCIATE.confirm primitive to inform the SME of the disassociation.